Network Graphing Archived Websites With Gephi

 Filtering Your Data

 Gephi also provides a useful set of tools for filtering data according to a number of variables.
-When working with many large datasets, it may be necessary to filter the data down to a smaller number of nodes, in order to provide useful visualizations.
-In short, filtering removes a lot of the "clutter" in the network graphs, in order to allow places of significance to show through clearly and quickly.
+When working with many large datasets, it may be necessary to filter the data down to a smaller number of nodes, to provide useful visualizations.
+In short, filtering removes a lot of the "clutter" in the network graphs, which allows places of significance to show through clearly and quickly.
 Depending on need, the graph could be filtered using the edge tools, showing only sites with reciprocal linking, or one way linking, for example.
 These filters are found on the right-hand toolbar, under the Filters tab.

 How to filter by degree range: